Mr3rf1/ZiRar/SECURITY.md

 ## 🛡️ Our Commitment to Security

-The Zirar project is committed to maintaining the highest security standards while promoting ethical use of security tools.
+The ZiRar project is committed to maintaining the highest security standards while promoting ethical use of security tools.
 We take security vulnerabilities seriously and appreciate responsible disclosure from the security community.

 ## 🎯 Scope

 This security policy applies to:
-- The main Zirar application (`main.py`)
+- The main ZiRar application (`main.py`)
 - All supporting modules and dependencies
 - Documentation and educational materials
 - Build and deployment processes